smartboxgroup/smartbox-skeleton/docs/pages/_bundles/2CamelConfig.md

 ## How to add a new component of the camel definition
 ## How to freeze a flow version

-You can see the details of freezing a flow [here](smartesb-skeleton/samples/freezeflows) but it all boils down to run the following command:
+You can see the details of freezing a flow [here](smartesb-skeleton/samples/freezeflows) but it all boils down to run **the following command**:

 ```bash
 php app/console smartesb:flows:freeze
 ```

-The freeze flows command extends Symfony's Command class so it's automatically registered in your application's console.
+The freeze flows command extends Symfony's Command class so **it's automatically registered** in your application's console.

-This will generate all the files in your configured frozen flows folder.
+This will generate all the files **in your configured frozen flows folder**.
 Then update the frozen flows version in your `parameters.yml` to make sure that you're using the frozen ones and not the real one.